* Spot gold may test resistance at $1,294/oz - technicals

 "Gold has already traded higher compared to a month ago so it's already priced in some of the uncertainty with regards to geopolitical concerns and even U.S. fiscal policy, so we think there's not much upside unless something unexpected happens," Xu said.
 Spot gold may test a resistance at $1,294 per ounce, a break above which could lead to a gain to the next resistance at $1,297, Reuters technical analyst Wang Tao said.

-Among other precious metals, silver was up 0.2 percent at $17.11 per ounce, while platinum eased 0.3
+Among other precious metals, silver was nearly unchanged at $17.02 an ounce, while platinum edged 0.3

-(Reporting by Apeksha Nair and Arpan Varghese in Bengaluru; Editing by Richard Pullin)
+(Reporting by Apeksha Nair in Bengaluru; Editing by Richard Pullin and Sherry Jacob-Phillips)